 The study showed that the Slc12a8 gene encodes a specific NMN transporter that allows the molecule to enter cells without the need to be converted to NR first.
 No doubt this discovery came as an unpleasant surprise to manufacturers and distributors of NR.

 This has yet to be replicated in humans, though there are large numbers of people taking NMN as a dietary supplement today and few negative reports.
-Future studies should now focus on the long-term safety and efficacy of NMN.
+Future studies should now focus on the long-term safety and efficacy.

 It is relatively early days for NMN, and there is currently a lack of human data, with the exception of the safety study in Japan.
-That has not stopped NMN becoming marketed as a dietary supplement, and it has proven popular with those confident of its usefulness.
-NMN are widely available for those willing to be early adopters with brands such as Elevant and Novos being some of the more visible producers of NMN supplements.
-However, the cost of NMN supplements may be prohibitive to some people and more cost effective precursors such as NMNH could potentially replace them.
+That has not stopped NMN from being marketed as a dietary supplement and a NAD+ booster.
+It has proven popular with those confident of its usefulness as an anti-aging compound despite the lack of human evidence.
+However, the high cost may be prohibitive to some people seeking the fountain of youth and more cost effective precursors such as NMNH could potentially replace it.

-There are more human trials underway with NMN, and hopefully in the near future, we will see some data from them that will give us more insight on how useful NMN is in humans in the context of aging and healthy longevity.
+There are more human trials underway, and hopefully in the near future, we will see some data from them that will give us more insight on how useful NMN is in humans in the context of aging and healthy longevity.